 “Fish!”
 Molly said.
 “Five of them.”

-“Fish.
-Got it”, he said.
-She started to walk on the branch, holding her arms out this time like I did.
-The leaf fish in one hand.
-Her dad grabbed her other hand and swung her off the branch bridge to the side of the stream.
+“Fish… got it”, he said.
+She started to step on each rock, holding her arms out this time like I did, the leaf fish in one hand.
+Her dad grabbed her other hand and swung her off the rock to the side of the stream.

 When we got back up to the picnic table where Molly’s mom was sitting, she saw that Molly’s shoe and sock were all wet.

 “Molly Wheeler, your foot is soaking wet!”
 Her mom said it like Molly didn’t already know that, but she already did.

 Molly nodded and said, “It’s okay.”

 “It’s NOT okay”, her mom said, “It’s a chilly day and you could get a chill and catch a cold or worse!”
 Then after thinking some more, “When we get home you’re going to take a hot bath!”

 Molly wrinkled her nose, pushed her lips together, and made a funny face.
 She looked at me and I knew she was thinking that that was stupid.
 But she didn’t say anything.
 My mom would tell me sometimes that I needed to take a hot bath too, like when I started sneezing or I got a stuffy nose.